 The fellowship will pay tuition for courses needed to meet deficiencies or a foreign language requirement or for courses that are recommended by the fellow's advisor.
 The fellowship does not pay tuition for courses that do not meet departmental and/or school requirements for the Ph.D.
 The fellowship does not pay tuition for courses for an additional degree (i.e. if a fellow wants to pursue a second degree while pursuing the Ph.D. degree).
 While fellows may study abroad, the fellowship does not pay for courses at other colleges or universities or other additional expenses incurred due to study abroad.
 Students should check with the Self Graduate Fellowship Director prior to enrollment if they have questions.
-The Self Graduate Fellowship Director will contact fellows directly when there are questions regarding enrollment decisions.
+The Director will contact fellows directly when there are questions regarding enrollment decisions.
 Fellows may clarify in advance about enrollment.
+If enrollment does not meet Self Graduate Fellowship policy, fellows may be required to pay tuition and fees associated with the optional enrollment.